zciluk/Auth-project/README.md

-App presenting Google Oauth usage with Redux state handling.
+App presenting Google Oauth usage with Redux state handling and Leflet maps usage on both desktop and mobile devices with customization and data.
 UI made using Semantic UI.

 ## Available Scripts